Jow17/API-Webserver-Jedi-Archives/README.md

 - **Lack of mobile accessibility:** Whilst the archives are stored in a secure location in the heart of the Jedi temple, this however means that any Jedi needing to access records would have to physically be in the archives.
 Due to how vast the galaxy has become, this would not only make reading the records difficult and time-consuming as Jedi would have to make long travel times back to Corusant, but updating the current information is also quite inefficient.
 As the political turmoil throughout the Republic systems has dramatically increased since the invasion of Naboo, Jedi are becoming more and more busy and their effectiveness in the field would be significantly improved if they has ample access to the wealth of knowledge of the archives from anywhere in the galaxy.

 - **Very few authentication/authorisation measures:** Dooku's sudden and unexpected betrayal of the order has raised significant concerns surrounding the archives security systems.
 As it currently stands, Jedi only need to provide an access code to read and manipulate records.
 This massive flaw was exploited by Dooku as he used a dead Jedi's codes to delete an entire planet without rousing suspicion.
 Dooku's actions show that the order has too much blind faith in their members loyalties.
 Whilst chief librarian Jocusta Nu has done exemplary work in maintaining the archives over her many years of service, security measures will need to be more robust.
-Proper authorization and authentication should be implemented for all members of the order to ensure that breaches like this do no occur in the future.
+Proper authorization and authentication should be implemented for all members of the order to ensure that breaches like this do not occur in the future.

 ---